 In comparison with America in particular, the German system for maternity leave is very generous.
-Women normally receive six weeks’ paid leave before the birth and eight weeks afterwards.
+Women normally receive six weeks’ paid leave before birth and eight weeks afterward.
 Either parent is then allowed up to three years’ unpaid leave to look after children.

 However, some have argued that Germany’s maternity-leave system and the tax breaks for families are counterproductive.
 “When a company has a choice to hire a female or male, both 30, for the same job, they will invariably hire the male,” argues Mary Brunowsky.

 “The law lets a woman have maternity leave and that leaves the company holding the position for three years.
 A company cannot be sure if the women will suddenly decide to have a baby.”

 However, some countries, especially those in Scandinavia, manage to have both maternity benefits that are more substantial than in Germany as well as higher birth rates and more female participation in the workforce and in management than Germany or America.
 Perhaps solutions such as cuts in maternity leave might be less effective than overdue shifts in cultural attitudes.

 A vital issue

 With the country facing steadily declining birth rates, the question of how women can combine children and a career is no longer just a matter of equal rights – it has become a vital issue for the future prospects of the country as a whole.
 One positive aspect of the demographic crisis might turn out to be a real change in attitudes towards women at work.